 The dust storm

 The MY34 GDS, which began around , produced a roughly tenfold increase in hydrogen production by lofting water vapor to altitudes where it could be photolyzed.
-It also intensified the circulation, shortening the pathway from production to escape, and shifted the circulation pattern toward the solstitial type that would occur naturally later in the season (Medvedev et al., 2013).
+It also intensified the circulation, shortening the pathway from production to escape, and shifted the circulation pattern toward the solstitial type that would occur naturally later in the season (A. Medvedev et al., 2013).

 How much water is Mars actually losing?